tomhallmain/simple_image_compare/README.md

 Individual images can be passed to search against the full image data set by passing flag `--search` with the path of the search file, or setting a search file in the UI before running comparison.

-When using CLIP embedding compare mode, you can search your images by text.
-If there is a good CLIP signature for the search string it will likely return the images you are looking for, but be aware that it may take a while to load the first time as embeddings for all images will have to be generated.
-You can also save a list of preset text searches in your config JSON and cycle between them with the dedicated shortcut found below.
+When using CLIP embedding compare mode, you can search your images by text - both positive and negative.
+Commas will break the texts to search into multiple parts, to be combined in a final set of results.
+If there is a good CLIP signal for the search texts it will likely return the images you are looking for, but be aware that it may take a while to load the first time as embeddings for all images will have to be generated.
+Also, if a list of preset text searches is defined in your config JSON, you can cycle between the searches with the dedicated shortcut found below.

 ## Image Browser